remap/ndn-pi/README.md

 services.

 The configuration for the controller consists of just the network name (default is '/home') and the controller name (default is 'controller').
 The default configuration file can be in /home/pi/.ndn/controller.conf.
+To change controller settings, you may edit this file, or run the included ndn-iot-controller script:

+        ndn-iot-controller <network-name> <controller-name>

 When nodes other than the controller join the network, they must be added by the user, by providing a serial number and PIN.
-This prevents unknown machines from gaining access to your network commands.
+This prevents unknown machines from gaining access to protected network commands.
 Use the menu provided by the controller to pair the new node by entering 'P'.
 You will be prompted for the serial, PIN and a new name for your node.
 After a few seconds, the node will finish its setup handshake with the controller and be ready to interact with the other nodes.
 You can use 'D' for 'directory' to see the commands available on the new node.